d3/d3-queue/README.md

 # Queue

 **Queue.js** is a minimalist library for escaping callback hell in asynchronous JavaScript.
-Think of Queue as a tiny version of [Async.js](https://github.com/caolan/async) that allows fine-tuning of parallelism; as of release 1.2, Queue is 560 bytes gzipped while Async.js is 4,300!
-Or, think of Queue as a version of [TameJs](https://github.com/maxtaco/tamejs/) that provides `await` and `defer` without the code generation.
+As of release 1.2, Queue is 560 bytes gzipped.
+(Compare that to [Async.js](https://github.com/caolan/async), which is 4,300.)

 A queue consists of zero or more asynchronous tasks.
 Each task is a function that takes a callback as its last argument.
 For example, this task prints “hello” after a quarter-second: